Emmanuel Sanders Player Prop Bets for NFL Week 11 | Buffalo vs. Indianapolis 11/21/2021

 Season Stats

-- Sanders (seven red zone targets) has been the recipient of 11.3% of his team's 62 red zone pass attempts.
+- Sanders has seen the ball thrown his way seven times in the red zone this season, 11.3% of his team's 62 red zone pass attempts.

-- The Bills, who rank fourth in the NFL in points scored, have dropped back to pass 59.3% of the time while opting for the ground attack 40.7% of the time.
+- The Bills have thrown the ball in 59.3% of their plays from scrimmage this year while staying on the ground 40.7% of the time.
+This offensive attack ranks fourth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Sanders' matchup with the Colts.